 - The Season

 Twenty weeks from early June through October.
-The exact start date is dependant on the weather and development of the crops.
+The exact start date is dependent on the weather and development of the crops.
 You will be notified in advance by email when we will begin.

 - Pick up days